ines-08/BDNR/docs/Milestone 3/Report.md

 ## 2 - Techonology

-### 2.1 - Overview

-- ETCD é uma key-value store.
-O que são key-values stores?
-Fazer um pequeno background.
-- Em que posição está nas db-engines.com?
-- History
-- Licencing Model
-- Community (quer ligadas ao projecto, quer externas)
-- Documentation (existencia, qualidade)

-Key-value stores are a type of NoSQL database that stores data as a collection of key-value pairs, where each key is unique and associated with a single value.
-These databases are designed for high-speed retrieval and simple data models.
-Key-value stores are commonly used for caching, session management, and storing user preferences.
+ETCD is a distributed key-value store.
+Key-value stores are a type of NoSQL database paradigm that stores data as a collection of key-value pairs, where each key is unique and associated with a single value.

+This database system was initially developed by CoreOS in 2013, when it had its first release.
+In 2018, RedHat announced the acquisition of CoreOS, and IBM announced the acquisition of RedHat in the same year.

+ETCD is free and follows an open-source licensing model.
+Its official documentation features many tutorials, demos, and installation instructions, as well as an extensive FAQ.
+The community is active and supportive, with user and developer forums on Google Groups, real-time updates on Twitter, and discussions on GitHub.
+Additionally, contributors and maintainers hold weekly online meetings via Zoom, with meeting documentation available and sessions archived on YouTube.
+As of the date of this report, it ranks 54th among the most used database engines and 5th in the key-value paradigm, according to the evaluation on db-engines.com.

-ETCD, developed by CoreOS, is a distributed key-value store that is widely used for configuration management, service discovery, and coordination in distributed systems.
-It provides a reliable way to store data across a cluster of machines and ensures strong consistency guarantees.
+The name "etcd" originated from two ideas: the unix "/etc" folder and "d"istributed systems.
+The "/etc" folder is a place to store configuration data for a single system, whereas etcd stores configuration information for large-scale distributed systems.
+Thus, it is widely used for configuration management, service discovery, and coordination in distributed systems.

+ETCD provides a reliable way to store data across a cluster of machines and ensures strong consistency guarantees.
 Unlike most other NoSQL databases, ETCD is designed to be highly available and fault-tolerant, making it a popular choice for storing data in distributed systems.
-As specified by the CAP theorem, in order to achieve strong consistency, ETCD must sacrifice performance, which makes it not ideal for projects where the time of execution is crucial.
+As specified by the CAP theorem (Consistency, Availability, Partition tolerance), in order to achieve strong consistency, ETCD sacrifices performance, which makes it not ideal for projects where execution time is crucial.

-### 2.2 - Features
+### 2.1 - Features

 As it is going to be described throughout this section, ETCD has several features, some of them unique, that make this database a good choice in many distributed systems.
 As an example, ETCD is used in Kubernetes.

 #### 2.2.1 - Replication and node communication features

 This database works in a distributed way, that is, it's a cluster of machines (nodes).
 In etcd the number of nodes is always odd (1, 3, 5, etc).
 These nodes do not need to be physically together.
 Etcd basically stablishes connection between nodes via TLS.
 If the IP of the node is not known, etcd has a "discovery mode" that will find the node's IP address and establish the connection.
 Even though it is possible to have multiple nodes in one cluster, etcd does not provide a way to support multiple clusters that can communicate with each other.
 To implement that feature, some communication protocol must be implemented between the clusters.
 One approach would be to put the leader node of each cluster in charge of that communication.
 Each node has a copy of the data, and the data is replicated across the cluster.
 This means that, if a node fails, the data is still available on the other nodes.